Find Affordable College Courses

 West Barnstable, MA

-With a ranking of #6, Cape Cod Community College did quite well on this year’s best value schools for nursing students working on their associate degree.
-Cape Cod Community College is a small public school located in the small city of West Barnstable.
+Cape Cod Community College landed the #6 spot in the 2023 rankings for the best value associate degree nursing programs.
+Cape Cod Community College is a small public school located in the city of West Barnstable.

-The average tuition and fees for an in-state undergraduate at Cape Cod Community College are $5,352 a year.
+In-state tuition fees for undergraduate students at Cape Cod Community College are $5,352 per year.
 Nursing majors at Cape Cod Community College take out an average of $16,748 in student loans while working on their Associate Degree.

 Read More…